ricmac/Cybercultural/src/posts/notes/indie-review-2025.md

 However, I still think of the web as a platform for creativity and independent thought, which was what initially attracted me to the web in the 1990s when I was a young man.
 Ok, in 2025 the web is more of a refuge than the catch-all I had hoped it would become in Web 2.0.
 But the open web as a refuge for creativity and independent thought...heck, that's still something worth fighting for.

+## My Home on the Open Web

+For an indie web publisher, distribution is vital.
+Unfortunately, it's difficult to achieve with all forms of social media now.
+That's why an email newsletter is currently the most popular distribution format (just [don't call it "a Substack"](https://www.anildash.com/2024/11/19/dont-call-it-a-substack/!)) — it's one of the few distribution mechanisms still under our direct control.

+While I do publish Cybercultural as an email, via Buttondown, it isn't my preferred platform.
+The web is first and foremost where Cybercultural is published; I put a lot of effort into my website design and how each article looks.
+Ideally, I want people to read my posts on the site — but I also offer the full content via email and RSS too.

 To conclude this wrapup of my indie web experience in 2025: more than ever, I still regard the open web as my online home.
 There are communities I feel like I belong to within it — like the 'open social' community, the Mastodon community, the Eleventy community, etc. Maybe there will eventually be a Cybercultural community!

 Regardless, I'll keep posting my original content to my indie website every week, while also praying to the Google Discover gods and hoping AI doesn't completely eat my lunch.
 Being an indie web publisher is all I know how to be, and the open web is the only place I feel like I belong.

+*Update, 3 February 2026: I edited this post, to clarify some thoughts and better organize it.*